-This tax credit is a type of subsidy that helps low-income families making between 100% and 400% of the Federal Poverty Line pay for their monthly premiums.
-This is done by either having the government pay credit directly to your health insurance provider to supplement the cost of your monthly premiums, or by allowing you to file a tax return to claim the monthly premiums you've paid.
+This tax credit is a type of subsidy that helps low-income families making between 100 percent and 400 percent of the Federal Poverty Level pay for their monthly premiums.
+This is done by either having the government pay credit directly to your health insurance provider to supplement the cost of your monthly premiums or by allowing you to file a tax return to claim the monthly premiums you've paid.

 HealthMarkets Finds Affordable Health Insurance for Georgia

-No matter what type of plan you're looking for, health insurance for Georgia residents can be affordable to all when you shop with HealthMarkets.
-Our GA licensed agents are ready to enroll you and your family in a plan that works with your budget and medical needs.
+No matter what your situation, HealthMarkets agents in Georgia can help.
+We’re ready to enroll you and your family in a plan that works with your budget and medical needs.